 Springerle (SPRING-uhr-lee) – These are traditional Christmas cookies that originated in Bavaria and Austria.
-Springerle cookie molds were carved with images of holiday events, Biblical stories, and scenes from everday life.
-The cookies were also used to celebrate births and weddings.
+They carved Springerle cookie molds with images of holiday events, Biblical stories, and scenes from everyday life.
+They made cookies to celebrate births and weddings.
 Exchanging Springerles during the holidays was a common practice, very much like we exchange cards today.
 Food historians have suggested that the name “Springerle” may have come about because the cookies rise or “spring up” while cooking.

-Each cookie mold is individually carved from kiln dried American Cherry in our Pennsylvania workshop.
-They are intricately carved in reverse to create a positive image when pressed in the dough.
-They will make beautiful decorative cookies that you can use to adorn your Holiday table or they can also be used by crafters to make festive decorations because of their artistic motif.
+We make individually carved Springerle cookie molds from kiln-dried American Cherry in our Pennsylvania workshop.
+Each pattern is intricately carved in reverse to create a positive image.
+These cookie molds will make beautiful decorative cookies that you can use to adorn your Holiday table.
+Crafters can also use these cookie molds to make festive decorations because of their artistic motif.

 Each Springerle Cookie Mold has a food safe mineral oil finish.
 Also included with each mold is copy of a Springerle cookie recipe.
 Collect all our Cookie molds for baking or Holiday decorating.